APlouzeau/framework-eyonexis/README.md

-# FlePourTous - Online French Course Platform
+# YOUR_APP_NAME - Online French Course Platform

-Welcome to the FlePourTous project!
+Welcome to the YOUR_APP_NAME project!
 This document will guide you through installing and running the project in a local development environment.

 ## About

-FlePourTous is a web application that allows users to book online French as a Foreign Language (FLE) courses, manage their schedules, and pay through a secure platform.
+YOUR_APP_NAME is a web application that allows users to book online French as a Foreign Language (FLE) courses, manage their schedules, and pay through a secure platform.

 ## 🚀 Quick Start Guide